 The fuel cells are placed together in stacks.
 The stacks are embedded in a module including fuel, water and air management, and coolant control hardware and software.

 Hydrogen Fuel Cells Advantages and Disadvantages

 Hydrogen fuel cells offer both advantages and disadvantages compared to traditional engines.
 Fuel cells are not only more reliable due to a lack of moving parts, but they are more efficient too.
 This greater efficiency is because the chemical potential energy is converted directly into electrical energy rather than having to first be converted into heat and then again for the mechanical work – which is known as the ‘thermal bottleneck.’
-Emissions from hydrogen fuel cell cars are also cleaner than from traditional engines, as they emit just water and some heat, rather than the plethora of greenhouse gases associated with traditional combustion engines.
+Exhaust or tailpipe emissions from hydrogen fuel cell electric vehicles (FCEV) are also cleaner than from traditional internal combustion engines, as they emit just water and some heat, rather than the plethora of greenhouse gases associated with traditional combustion engines.

 However, there are a number of challenges with hydrogen fuel cells, including being expensive to produce.
 This is primarily due to the expense of the rare substances, such as platinum, required for the catalyst.
 The earliest fuel cell designs also struggled to perform at low temperatures, but later modifications to the technology have ensured that this has now been addressed.
 The service life of fuel cells is also now comparable to that of other vehicles, with a PEM expected to last for 7,300 hours under cycling conditions.

 Read our complete guide on the pros and cons of hydrogen fuel cells here

 There have been concerns raised over the storage of hydrogen in the cars themselves.
 Once pumped into the car, the gas is held in a high-pressure cylinder, leading some to worry about the safety of storing a highly flammable gas in the vehicle.
 However, all of the cars on the market need to pass stringent safety tests.